lawndoc/RanSim/README.md

 ## Description

 RanSim is a ransomware simulation script written in PowerShell.
 It recurisively encrypts files in the target directory using 256-bit AES encryption.
-RanSim will not leave any ransom note, it is only meant to perform file encryption in a controlled setting.
+RanSim will not leave any ransom note, it is only meant to perform file encryption.

 You can use RanSim to test your defenses and backups against real ransomware-like activity in a controlled setting.
 The same script can be used to decrypt the files if needed.